YazheneS/priority-based-network-trafficing/PROJECT_HANDOFF_REPORT.md

 actually works live.
 Nothing in Phase 2 should be trusted until Phase 1 is done.

-- **Yamica:** Capture real besteffort-style traffic (moderate, irregular — e.g. repeated small web requests, not a steady video-like stream), label it, add it to `classifier/test_data/real_flows.csv`, and retrain the model.
+-  Capture real besteffort-style traffic (moderate, irregular — e.g. repeated small web requests, not a steady video-like stream), label it, add it to `classifier/test_data/real_flows.csv`, and retrain the model.
 Confirm all three tiers are now actually reachable — test each one individually and check the predicted label matches what you sent.
-- **Tanishka:** Independently verify the queue configuration is exactly what the report will claim: run the queue-inspection commands (see root README, "How to Run" section) and confirm the three lanes have the right guaranteed-minimum and borrowable-maximum values.
+-  Independently verify the queue configuration is exactly what the report will claim: run the queue-inspection commands (see root README, "How to Run" section) and confirm the three lanes have the right guaranteed-minimum and borrowable-maximum values.
 Confirm you understand *why* they're set up this way (guaranteed floor, not a hard cap — see root README's "Architecture" section) so you can explain it if asked.
-- **Yazhene:** With the latest code pulled, run one live test with the classifier and controller both running, and confirm via the flow-inspection command that a classifier-driven rule now actually wins over the leftover default rule (this is the Issue 3 fix — confirm it really works, don't just trust the code change).
+-  With the latest code pulled, run one live test with the classifier and controller both running, and confirm via the flow-inspection command that a classifier-driven rule now actually wins over the leftover default rule (this is the Issue 3 fix — confirm it really works, don't just trust the code change).
-- **Monica:** Do a first small-scale run of the automated test script (`automation/run_all.sh 1 5` — 1 trial, 5 seconds, quick smoke test, not the real experiment yet) purely to catch any environment-specific errors before the team commits time to the real experiment in Phase 2.
+-  Do a first small-scale run of the automated test script (`automation/run_all.sh 1 5` — 1 trial, 5 seconds, quick smoke test, not
+  the real experiment yet) purely to catch any environment-specific errors before the team commits time to the real experiment in Phase 2.
 Report